 Italy vs. Greece Golden Visa: Which Option is best for you in 2026?

 The Greek Golden Visa is still one of the most chosen programs for property-focused investors, with thresholds starting at €250,000 for commercial-to-residential conversions.
 In contrast, the Italian Golden Visa targets venture-minded individuals, offering a €250,000 entry point specifically for innovative startups.
-Other factors that influence a person’s decision include processing times, tax benefits, family inclusion, residency requirements, and more.

-This article will compare the Italy and Greece Golden Visa programs, covering eligibility criteria, investment options, processing times, and more.
+Other factors that influence a person’s decision will be discussed in This article which compares the Italy and Greece Golden Visa programs, covering eligibility criteria, investment options, processing times, and more.

 Italy vs Greece Golden Visa: Key Takeaways

-Both the Italy Investor Visa and Greece Golden Visa offer EU residency and Schengen travel, but they are designed for different investor profiles: capital investors vs property buyers.
+Both the Italy Investor Visa and Greece Golden Visa offer EU residency and Schengen travel, but they are designed for different investor profiles: Capital investors vs property buyers.

 Greece is best suited for real estate-focused investors, with entry points from €250,000 and the ability to generate rental income from tangible property assets.